-The tax benefit, net of valuation allowance, recognized during the year due to the generation of net operating losses that can be carried forward to future years amounted to RMB200,303,859 and RMB25,408,164 (US\$3,987,095), respectively.
-The tax benefit utilised during the year ended December 31, 2020 and 2021 amounted to nil and RMB196,077,136 (US\$30,768,781) respectively.
-During the year ended December 31, 2021, the Company recognized a deferred tax expense of RMB103,563,700 (US\$16,251,404) for an increase in a valuation allowance as a result of a change in judgment about the ability of a subsidiary to utilize a beginning-of-the-year deferred tax asset in future years.
+The tax benefit, net of valuation allowance, recognized during the years ended December 31, 2022 and 2023 due to generation of advertising and market related expenses carryforwards amounting to nil and RMB8,239,531 (US\$1,160,514), respectively.

+During the year ended December 31, 2022 and 2023, the Company recognized a deferred tax expense of RMB101,490,352 and RMB11,432,693(US\$1,160,261) respectively for changes in a valuation allowance as a result of a change in judgment about the ability of a subsidiary to utilize a beginning-of-the-year deferred tax asset in future years.

 The Group assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
 The ultimate realization of deferred tax assets is dependent upon its ability to generate sufficient future taxable income within the carryforward periods provided for in the tax law and during the periods in which the temporary differences become deductible.
-When assessing the realization of deferred tax assets, the Group has considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carryforwards, including consideration of specific known trend of profits expected to be reflected within the industry, (iii) taxable income in prior carryback years and (iv) tax-planning strategies.
-On the basis of this evaluation, as of December 31, 2020 and 2021 a valuation allowance of RMB14,010,030 and RMB113,394,230 (US\$17,794,029) was recorded respectively to reduce the deferred tax assets to the amount that is not more likely than not to be realized.
+When assessing the realization of deferred tax assets, the Group has considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carryforwards, including consideration of specific known trends of profits expected to be reflected within the industry, (iii) taxable income in prior carryback years and (iv) tax-planning strategies.
+On the basis of this evaluation, as of December 31, 2022 and 2023 a valuation allowance of RMB214,884,582 and RMB226,317,275(US\$31,876,121) was recorded respectively to reduce the deferred tax assets to the amount that is not more likely than not to be realized.
 The amount of the deferred tax assets considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight is given to subjective evidence such as the Group's projections for growth.

-In accordance with the EIT Law, dividends, which arise from profits of foreign invested enterprises ("FIEs") earned after January 1, 2008, are subject to a 10% withholding income tax.
-In addition, under tax treaty between the PRC and Hong Kong, if the foreign investor is incorporated in Hong Kong and qualifies as the beneficial owner, the applicable withholding tax rate is reduced to 5%, if the investor holds at least 25% in the FIE, or 10%, if the investor holds less than 25% in the FIE.
-A deferred tax liability should be recognized for the undistributed profits of PRC subsidiaries unless the Company has sufficient evidence to demonstrate that the undistributed dividends will be reinvested and the remittance of the dividends will be postponed indefinitely.
-Management has asserted it intends to indefinitely reinvest the undistributed earnings of the subsidiaries located in the PRC.
-As of December 31, 2021, the FIE of the Group had cumulative profits of RMB2,265,192,430 (US\$355,458,122).
-The related unrecognized deferred tax liabilities were RMB226,519,243(US\$35,545,812) as of December 31, 2021.
+In accordance with the EIT Law, dividends, which arise from profits of foreign invested enterprises ("FIEs"), are subject to a 10% withholding income tax.
+In addition, under tax treaty between the Chinese Mainland and Hong Kong, if the foreign investor is incorporated in Hong Kong and qualifies as the beneficial owner, the applicable withholding tax rate is reduced to 5%, if the investor holds at least 25% in the FIE.
+A deferred tax liability should be recognized for the undistributed profits of Chinese Mainland subsidiaries unless the Company has sufficient evidence to demonstrate that the undistributed dividends will be reinvested and the remittance of the dividends will be postponed indefinitely.